oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ### Deploying Oracle RAC on Container  With Oralce RAC Storage Container

 Now create the Oracle RAC container using the image.
-For the details of environment variables, please refer to section 6.
+For the details of environment variables, refer to section 6.
 You can use the following example to create a container:

 ```
 # docker create -t -i \